The chakra system is a vital part of ancient yoga philosophy, yet this spiritual aspect of yoga is missing in many modern-day yoga classes.

 Headstand -> Child’s Pose -> Savasana (Crown Chakra)

 From Child’s Pose, lift your hips and set up for Headstand.
 Clasp your fingers and press the outer edges of your hands into the mat.
 Your elbows should be about shoulder distance apart, then place the crown of your head into the nest of your clasped hands.
 Walk your feet forwards to bring them directly over your head.

 If this is enough, stay here, or lift up into a Headstand (find some handly alignment tips here).
 This inverted position sends a fresh flow of blood to your head, activating the spiritual energy of the crown chakra.

 After the headstand, rest for one minute in Child’s Pose as a counter pose.
 Come into Rabbit pose for the last 5 to 10 breaths to go deeper.
 Lift your hips, stacking them over your knees as you roll onto the crown of your head.
-This posture brings a deeper flexion to the spine and activates both the third eye and crown chakras.
+This chakra yoga pose brings a deeper flexion to the spine and activates both the third eye and crown chakras.

 Finally, release to the floor and find your final resting pose, laying on your back with your legs extended and arms by the sides.
 Savasana relaxes the body and calms the mind, bringing you into a meditative state and deepening your connection with the Divine.

 This is just one of the many chakra-themed sequences you can create with the revolutionary PlayPauseBe yoga deck.
-So what are you waiting for?
+Take your yoga practice to the next level by incorporating chakra balancing yoga poses into your routine.
+What are you waiting for?
 Grab your pack, get creative, and explore the endless possibilities for yourself!